Risingson/eveeyedocs/docs/sharing/signatures.md

 If you are not syncing your location sigs get added to the system you are showing info on.

 ## SIG tab
 Pasting sigs will open the `SIG` info tab of solarsystem info pane.
 In that tab signatures and wormhole connection data get shown.
-In browser version you can drag wormhole signatures onto wormhole connections to merge the signature ID.

 Using the filter buttons you can toggle the display of those signatures or connections.